 So what can landlords do to protect against those costs and risks?

 Beyond tenant screening, sign a thorough, protective lease agreement.
 It must be state-specific and comply with all state requirements (including required lease clauses and disclosures).
-But it should also include clauses that protect your property against damage.
-(See our article on little-known lease clauses to protect you as a landlord.)
+But it should also include clauses that protect your property against damage (such as these lesser-known lease clauses to protect you as a landlord.)

 Once the renters move in, conduct semiannual inspections of the leased unit.
-If you don’t like the way the renters are treating your property, you can send them a notice to improve their behavior, and you can non-renew the lease agreement with them when the end of the lease term approaches.
+If you don’t like the way the renters are treating your property, start by sending lease violation notices.
+If they keep up the bad behavior, you can either start the eviction process or non-renew the lease agreement with them when the end of the lease term approaches.

 Mistake #2: Failing to Do Move-In & Move-Out Condition Inspections